Homoclinic and heteroclinic intersections for lemon billiards: Heteroclinic intersections and topological entropy

 \begin{lemma} The union of the stable and unstable manifolds of the hyperbolic periodic orbit of period $6$ of $P_0$ is invariant under $\cL_{b}$ and $\cR_{b}$. \end{lemma} \begin{proof} Let $P\in W^s(P_0)$.
 That is $F^{6n}(P) \to P_0$ as $n\to \infty$.
 Then $\cL_{b}(P)\in \cL_{b}W^s(P_0)$ satisfies that $F^{-6n}(\cL_{b}(P))=\cL_{b}(F^{6n}(P)) \to \cL_{b}(P_0)=Q_1$ as $n\to \infty$.
 It follows that $\cL_{b}W^s(P_0)=W^u(Q_1)$.
 Similarly, we have $\cR_{b}W^u(Q_1)=W^s(P_1)$ and $\Phi_{b}(W^s(P_0))=W^u(Q_0)$.
 The completes the proof.
 Alternatively, note that the involution $I:(\varphi, \theta)\mapsto (\varphi, \pi-\theta)$ on the phase space $M_b$ of the billiard map $F_b$ amounts to reversing the direction of the trajectories.
 In particular, it takes a stable manifold of a hyperbolic periodic point to the unstable manifold of the reversed hyperbolic periodic point and vice versa.
 It follows that the union of the stable and unstable manifolds of the the hyperbolic periodic orbit of $P_0$ is invariant under the involution $I$.
 Note that $\cL_{b}$ and $\cR_{b}$ are the realizations of the involution $I$ on the left and right arc, respectively.
 Hence the lemma follows. \end{proof}

-Let $Z\subset (1.5, 1.5+\delta_0)$ be the set of parameters $b$ such that there is no homoclinic intersection for the hyperbolic periodic point $P_0(b)$.
-It is easy to see that the point $P_0(b)$ in this definition can be replaced by any of the remaining $5$ hyperbolic periodic points given in Remark \ref{rem.period6}.
+\begin{definition} Let $Z\subset (1.5, 1.5+\delta_0)$ be the set of parameters $b$ such that there is no homoclinic intersection for the hyperbolic periodic point $P_0(b)$. \end{definition} It is easy to see that the point $P_0(b)$ in this definition can be replaced by any of the remaining $5$ hyperbolic periodic points given in Remark \ref{rem.period6}.
+Numerical results \cite{CMZZ} indicate that $Z=\emptyset$, and Theorem \ref{thm.main} is equivalent to a slightly weaker version that $Z$ has no limit point in $(1.5, 1.5+\delta_0)$.

 \begin{proposition} The topological entropy $h_{top}(F_b)$ of the billiard map $F_b$ is positive for every $b\in (1.5, 1.5+\delta_0)\backslash Z$. \end{proposition} \begin{proof} Let $b\in (1.5, 1.5+\delta_0)\backslash Z$ be given.
 That is, there is a homoclinic intersection for the hyperbolic $\Theta_b$-fixed point $P_0(b)$.
 We claim that it cannot be a homoclinic loop.
 Suppose on the contrary that it is a homoclinic loop, say $\eta(P_0)$.
 Let $D(P_0)\subset \cM$ be the domain bounded by the loop $\eta(P_0)$.
 Then by Proposition~\ref{pro.franks}, there must be a $\Theta_b$-fixed point contained in the interior of $D(P_0)$, say $T$.
 Note that the only points fixed by $\Theta_b$ are those given in Remark \ref{rem.period6} and the origin $(0,0)$.
-If $T=(0,0)$ or $S_0$, then by symmetry, $\cI(\eta(P_0))$ is a homoclinic loop for $Q_0$ and also encloses the same point $T$, a contradiction.
+If $T=(0,0)$ or the elliptic periodic point $E_0$, then by symmetry, $\cI(\eta(P_0))$ is a homoclinic loop for $Q_0$ and also encloses the same point $T$, a contradiction.
 Similarly, there is a contradiction for any other choice of $T$.

 Since both stable and unstable manifolds of $P_0$ are analytic, they can only intersect at discrete points.
 Moreover, since the system is conservative, there must be an intersection that is a homoclinic intersection of $P_0$ that is topological crossing.
 See \cite[Theorem 3.1]{BW95}.
 Then it follows from Proposition \ref{pro.BW.crossing} that $h_{top}(F_b)>0$. \end{proof}